alemart/surgescript/docs/engine/collider.md

 `setAnchor(x, y)`

 Defines the anchor of the collider to be (`x`, `y`), where these values are (usually) numbers between 0.0 and 1.0.
 Imagine a bounding box of the collider.
 Point (0.5, 0.5) is the default, representing its center.
 Point (0.0, 0.0) is the top-left and (1,0, 1.0), the bottom-right.
 The anchor of the collider will be aligned to the hot spot of the sprite of the entity.
+See also: [anchor](#anchor).

 *Arguments*